Julie921/guideline_prototype_hugo/tools/README.md

  - Python library `grewpy` version **0.3.0**
    - check your version with `pip3 list | grep grewpy`
    - if needed, update with `pip3 install grewpy --upgrade`

-We suppose that there is a local folder named `corpora` from where the needed corpora are locally accessible.
-It can be a symbolic link.

 ## Run